PrintessEditor/getting-started/README.md

   }
 }
 ```
 Plus you need to place the **printess-editor** folder in your project root.
-If you place it somewhere else please adjust the import-path `await import('./printess-editor/printess-editor.js')`; and see below how to adjust the wasmUrl as well.
+If you place it somewhere else please adjust the import-path `await import('./printess-editor/printess-editor.js')`; and see below how to adjust the **resourcePath** as well.

 Be aware that Printess itself is loaded after the webcomponents polyfills.
 So first we need to load **webcomponentjs**